If you have type 2 diabetes, your doctor might suggest Jardiance (empagliflozin) as a treatment option for you.

 What to do in case you take too much Jardiance

 Call your doctor right away if you think you’ve taken too much Jardiance.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 If you miss a dose of Jardiance, take your dose as soon as you remember.
 However, if it’s almost time to take your next dose, skip the missed dose and take your next dose as scheduled.
 You shouldn’t take two Jardiance tablets at once to try to make up for a missed dose.
 Doing so could raise your risk for side effects.